 Non-exempt employee duties in tracking and authorizing hours worked:

 - Non-exempt employees are required to record all hours worked each week to ensure they are compensated accurately.

 - Each week, non-exempt staff must submit their time worked via Time Tracking in Workday to their supervisor for review and approval.

-Non-exempt employees who believe they are not being compensated for all hours worked should contact Compensation and Organizational Services at x39026.
+- Non-exempt employees who believe they are not being compensated for all hours worked should contact Compensation & Organizational Services.

 Supervisory duties in tracking and authorizing time follows: